ICH BIN EIN BERLINER

 In response to the erection of the Berlin Wall, Kennedy appointed retired General Lucius D. Clay, who had been the Military Governor of the US Zone of Occupation in Germany during the period of the Berlin Blockade and had ordered the first measures in what became the Berlin Airlift, as his special advisor, sending him to Berlin with ambassadorial rank.
 Clay was immensely popular with the residents of West Berlin, and his appointment was an unambiguous sign that Kennedy would not compromise on the status of West Berlin.
 Clay and Vice President Lyndon B. Johnson arrived at Tempelhof Airport on the afternoon of Saturday, the 19th of August 1961.

-Every three months for the next three and a half years new American battalion rotated into West Berlin; each traveled by the autobahn to demonstrate Allied rights.
+Every three months for the next three and a half years new American battalions rotated into West Berlin; each travelled by the autobahn to demonstrate Allied rights.

 The creation of the wall had important implications for both German states.
 By stemming the exodus of people from East Germany, the East German government was able to reassert its control over the country: